6d6t6/O/1/docs/roadmap.md

 Environment for developing applications for O, and more.

 ---
-## Customization
+## App Center
-...*
+Simple marketplace for installable apps built for the O system.

 ---
-## Accessibility
+## Customization Features
-...*
+... *

 ---
-## Security
+## Native Device Statuses
-...*
+... *

 ---
+## Accessibility Features
+... *

+---
+## Security Features
+... *

+---
 ## Backup & Restore
-...*
+... *

 ---
-## External Services
+## Localization
-Optional integration with external services.
+... *

 ---
+## External Service Integration
+Optional integration with external services / third parties.

+---
 ## Cloud Storage
 Simple and secure integrated cloud storage service.

 (Hopefully by 2025 or 2026)

 ---
 ### and this is just the beginning...

 ---
 *Some items on this list are yet to be updated or described in full.

-This is not an extensive list.
+*This is not an extensive list.